Medical Billing reports to make Medical Practices Profitable

-Automating this process would save your time and prevent clerical errors.
+Automating this process would save you time and prevent clerical errors.
 Many organizations are now using business intelligence to automate the complicated and tedious process of reporting and analytics.
-An application that integrates with your EMR to pull up such denial Management reports is best fit for coming up with a concrete plan to fight denials.
+An application that integrates with your EMR to pull up such denial Management reports is the best fit for coming up with a concrete plan to fight denials.

-9.Find out what CPTs are contributing the max to the revenue of your practice.
+9.Find out what CPTs are contributing the max to the revenue of your practice

 The first scale shows the doctor who charged more than his peers in Michigan and the second scale points to an average for family medicine providers in Michigan, according to an analysis by ProPublica.

 The doctor found such patients with high levels to bill for, so it could not be an audit, is what Medicare said.

 Of course, it is not possible to bill like the MI provider.
 But following a template for CPT codes and documentation needs would be of great help.